Edward Lee Elmore: Release and life after prison

-Emore was released from prison on March 3, 2012, following an Alford plea.
+Elmore was released from prison on March 3, 2012, following an Alford plea.
 He died six years later in 2018.
+"According to a relative, he woke up that morning in his Columbia home, poured himself a cup of coffee and went out to his front porch to enjoy it.
+As he sat there, his heart stopped beating."

 He is buried at Mt.
 Olive Baptist Church in Abbeville, South Carolina.